KPRoche/BLE-Beetle-Pixels/README.md

   Animations are based on those in the Adafruit_NeoPixel library examples

 # Installation
+Please consult the <a href='https://github.com/KPRoche/BLE-Beetle-Belt/wiki'>wiki</a> for for more detailed information about installation.

 ## Hardware
 + This software is designed to run on the BLE Beetle controller, controlling a series of WS2812 family addressable LEDs (e.g., NeoPixels from Adafruit.com).
 The controller should be wired as illustrated in the wiki to control the pixels via pin D5
 ## Software